 The weather since being in Europe has been wet and often cold.
-I am still quite pasty from not hiking The King or going to Jackson Lake and I am getting tired of wearing (the same pair) jeans every day.
+I am still quite pasty from not hiking Snow King or going to Jackson Lake and I am getting tired of wearing (the same pair) jeans every day.
 To compound the slightly homesick feeling I am experiencing after 2 months and 10 cities I have received this from a friend:

-I’m sorry it’s taken me a while to respond and therefore, I have been doing lots of things that don’t include paying a whole lot of attention to email J Summer in Jackson is, in fact, treating me quite well, playing lots of music & disc, hiking, biking, tubing, trying to learn how to fly fish and working on an art project involving wild flowers, weeds and spray paint.
+I’m sorry it’s taken me a while to respond and therefore, I have been doing lots of things that don’t include paying a whole lot of attention to email.
+Summer in Jackson is, in fact, treating me quite well, playing lots of music, hiking, biking, tubing, trying to learn how to fly fish and working on an art project involving wild flowers, weeds and spray paint.

-Tonight was my last evening and after my show we stopped in Stratford for a post-performance celebration.
+Tonight was my last evening, and after my show we stopped in Stratford for a post-performance celebration.
 First stop, Thai food at Busaba with an amazing view of the Olympic stadium.
 Across the way we headed to Moos for one celebratory Pimms (on tap, but of course).
-Quite apropos, the place had a nice “cowboy” theme and was all a-buzz with all the staff of Olympic support staff getting a night cap.
+Quite apropos, the place had a nice “cowboy” theme and was all a-buzz with the Olympic support staff getting a night cap.

 One of my favorite places in Jackson to go after a play (especially closing night) that I have been in is Thai Me Up.
 After the show I am always hungry because skipping dinner is quite often par for the course.
 TMU is one of the few places still serving food in the evenings and it’s campy, lively atmosphere is also exactly where you want to be when you have that glow after being on stage.

-I always cross my fingers in hopes that the Massaman curry with the sweet nutty cardamom flavors is the 6 dollar offer.
+I always cross my fingers in hopes that the Massaman curry with the sweet, nutty cardamom flavors is the $6 skid curry option.
 In addition to that scrumptiousness, my favorite, slightly naughty pleasure was the Thaigarita.
-This drink goes down easy with its’ smooth lime and coconut milk combination of perfection…and with the toasted coconut rim I am always enticed to have another (or maybe three).
+This drink goes down easy with its smooth lime and coconut milk combination of perfection…and with the toasted coconut rim I am always enticed to have another (or maybe three).
 I mean, it is a time to be cheerful!